sabberworm/jStarbox/Readme.md

 ## Curiousities

+### License
+jStarbox is freely distributable under the terms of an MIT-style license.

 ### Rounding
 There is no rounding of the initial average.
 If you want a nice full-star (or half-star) image, round it yourself first (you know how to do that!).